Andrea Iannone: Ducati Team (2015–2016)

-Iannone scored points at the Dutch TT and Germany and then at Austria came his best race weekend of the season and of his career so far.
+Iannone scored points at the Dutch TT and Germany, before his best race weekend of the season and of his career so far in Austria.
 His pace was evident throughout the weekend as he finished in the top two of every session apart from the first practice session, in which he was third.
 He started the race from pole position and although he briefly lost the lead at the end of lap one, he regained it before his teammate took it from him and led between laps 10 and 20.
 Iannone took the lead again and led until the finish winning from his teammate by 0.938 seconds whilst also claiming another fastest lap.
 It was Ducati's first MotoGP win since 2010 and Iannone's first MotoGP win, and to date is his only win.
 He finished 8th in Brno and then came the British round of the championship.
 At Silverstone, he qualified on the third row in 8th place and fought his way through the field.
 Around the halfway mark of the race, he began to have fatigue in his right forearm which made the bike difficult to control.
 He arrived at turn 17 on lap 14, turned late, hit a bump, and crashed out.

 At the San Marino Grand Prix, Iannone had a low-side crash at the fast turn 15, he appeared unharmed but checks revealed he had fractured his T3 vertebrae which ruled him out of the rest of the weekend.
 He took part in practice 1 at the following race two weeks later in Aragon after being cleared to race, but was still having pain so decided to withdraw from the race weekend.
 He still wasn't 100% fit to race in both Japan and Australia.
 In total he missed four races and returned in Malaysia where he crashed out from 3rd on lap 12.
 It was the fourth time he had retired from a podium position in 2016.
 He finished the year strongly with a podium in his final race for Ducati.
 He showed pace throughout the season but lacked consistency and even with missing four races, he finished 9th in standings with 112 points.